Reinhard Seiler: Aerial victory claims

 According to US historian David T. Zabecki, Seiler was credited with 100 aerial victories during World War II.
 Spick lists Seiler with 9 aerial victories during the Spanish Civil War and further 100 during World War II.
+Obermaier also lists him with 109 aerial victories claimed in approximately 500 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 109 aerial victory claims, plus three further unconfirmed claims.
 This number includes 9 claims during the Spanish Civil War, 96 on the Eastern Front, and 4 on the Western Front, including one four-engined bomber.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 00254".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.